11 September 2024

 Its Significance in OT Security

-Operational Technology, or OT, refers to the hardware and software that is used to manage and control industrial operations.
+Operational Technology, or OT, refers to the hardware and software that manage and control industrial operations.
 This includes critical infrastructure, Industrial Control Systems (ICS), and Supervisory Control and Data Acquisition (SCADA) systems.
 OT systems are vital for managing processes in industries such as energy, manufacturing, and transportation.
-In the past, OT systems were kept isolated from external networks to keep them as secure as possible.
+In the past, organisations kept OT systems isolated from external networks to maintain maximum security.
 However, with IT and OT systems becoming increasingly integrated, and industrial environments adopting new technologies like IoT devices and cloud services, the attack surface has expanded and created a host of new vulnerabilities.

 Zero trust architecture can play a key role in keeping OT environments secure, by enforcing strict control over who is able to access these systems.
 By applying zero trust principles to their networks, organisations can limit unauthorised access, reduce the potential damage from security breaches, and improve the visibility of activity on their network at the same time.
 Every device and user requires authentication, and helps security professionals to monitor the network, detecting and responding to any suspicious activity.